dpfried/rnng-bert/README.md

 (note that "wasn't" is split into "was" and "n't").

 For Chinese, use a tokenizer such as [jieba](https://github.com/fxsjy/jieba) or [unofficial tokenizers for SpaCy](https://github.com/howl-anderson/Chinese_models_for_SpaCy).
-Here is an example tokenized sentence for Chinese (from the Penn Chinese Treebank and using its tokenization; automatic tokenizers may return different tokeizations).:
+Here is an example tokenized sentence (from the Penn Chinese Treebank and using its tokenization; automatic tokenizers may return different tokeizations):

 `“ 中 美 合作 高 科技 项目 签字 仪式 ” 今天 在 上海 举行 。`

-Once the token input file is constructed, run `python3 scripts/parse_bert.py <model_dir> <token_file> --beam_size 10` to parse the token file and print parse trees to standard out.
+Once the token input file is constructed, run `python3 scripts/bert_parse.py $model_dir $token_file --beam_size 10` to parse the token file and print parse trees to standard out.
 For example,

-`python3 scripts/parse_bert.py bert_models/english-wwm tokens.txt --beam_size 10`
+`python3 scripts/bert_parse.py bert_models/english-wwm tokens.txt --beam_size 10`

 Note: These parsers are not currently designed to predict part-of-speech (POS) tags, and will output trees that use XX for all POS tags.